bparanj/crystal/electronics/zettel/slideswitch.md

 2. How do Single Pole, Double Throw (SPDT) slide switches function?

-Atomic Idea: An SPDT slide switch has three terminals: one common terminal and two selectable terminals.
+ An SPDT slide switch has three terminals: one common terminal and two selectable terminals.
 The sliding mechanism connects the common terminal to one of the two selectable terminals, allowing the user to choose between two different circuit paths.

 An SPDT slide switch operates like a fork in a road.
 Just as a driver can choose between two paths at a fork, the SPDT switch allows an electrical signal to choose between two different paths in a circuit.